Nat Holman: Coaching career

-Although he played pro basketball until 1930, he took over the head coaching position at the City College of New York in 1920.
-Known as Mr. Basketball, Holman guided CCNY to the so-called grand slam of college basketball, winning both the NCAA and NIT titles in 1950, a feat that has never been achieved before or since (and is no longer possible as the tournaments are now done concurrently).
+Although Holman played professional basketball until 1930, he took over the head coaching position at the City College of New York in 1920.
+Known as "Mr. Basketball," Holman guided CCNY to the so-called grand slam of college basketball, winning both the NCAA and NIT titles in 1950, a feat that has never been achieved before or since, and is no longer possible as the tournaments now take place concurrently.

-In 1951, Holman's CCNY team became involved in a national point shaving scandal that involved seven different schools.
+In 1951, Holman's CCNY team became involved in a national point-shaving scandal that involved seven different schools.
 While several CCNY players, including Ed Warner and Ed Roman were arrested, the investigation cleared Holman of any wrongdoing.
-The scandal eventually led CCNY to de-emphasize athletics (CCNY eventually dropped down to the NCAA Division III in the 1963–64 season) and suspend Holman after the 1951–52 season.
-He returned for brief stints in 1954–56 and 1958–59, retiring for good in 1959.
+Despite this, CCNY to suspended Holman after the 1951–52 season.
+He returned for brief stints in 1954–56 and 1958–59, ultimately retiring in 1959.
 Holman compiled an overall record of 421–190 in 37 seasons at CCNY.
+CCNY would go on to drop down to the NCAA Division III in the 1963–64 season.

+While relatively untainted by the scandal, Holman was described by author Matthew Goodman as "arrogant and aloof...who somehow developed a British accent" despite his Lower East Side roots.

 Holman also founded Camp Scatico in 1921 and ran the camp until he sold it to his niece and her husband in 1964.

-In 1922, Holman wrote a book on basketball technique titled Scientific Basketball.